The Intermediate Mass Black Hole in Omega Centauri: Constraints on Accretion from JWST: Discussion

 To compute the model SEDs, we need to estimate $\dot{m}_0$ for the expected range of $M_{\rm BH}$ and plausible properties of the intracluster gas within $\omega$ Cen.
 If a BH is formed and retained in the cluster's core, its velocity, $v_{\rm BH}$, is expected to be smaller than the GC escape velocity ($\sim60$ km s$^{-1}$ for $\omega$ Cen; \citealt{gnedin_unique_2002,haberle_fast-moving_2024}).
 For the large IMBH masses considered in this paper, $v_{\rm BH}$ should be much lower, and hence we neglect the IMBH velocity in comparison with the sound speed $c_s$.
 The atomic hydrogen number density, $n$, in the core of $\omega$ Cen is not precisely known.
 Based on the stellar mass-loss rates discussed in \cite{mcdonald_giants_2009} and \cite{wang_omegacat_2025}, a plausible range appears to be $n=$0.01-0.2 cm$^{-3}$ with most likely values being toward the middle of this range.
 Based on non-detection of sodium absorption lines, \cite{wang_omegacat_2025} also set an upper limit to the intracluster atomic gas column density in $\omega$ Cen of $\lesssim\qty{2.17e18}{\cm^{-2}}$, which corresponds to a space density of $\lesssim\qty{0.045}{\cm^{-3}}$ over a uniform 15 pc column, compatible with the density range above.
 Additionally, \cite{wang_omegacat_2025} used dispersion measures (DMs) of pulsars in $\omega$ Cen and found a significantly higher upper limit of ionized gas density, $n_e\lesssim2$ cm$^{-3}$, which, however, could be largely due to DM variations foreground to the cluster.
 The temperature of the intracluster gas is expected to be in the $10,000$-$20,000$ K range \citep{haggard_deep_2013}.
 For simplicity, in addition to fixed $p=0.3$, we assume $T=10,000$ K everywhere below, and only change $n$ to vary $\dot{m}_0$.

-Figure \ref{fig:m_mdot} shows contours of constant spectral flux (labeled ``JWST'') at the central frequency of F770W (shown in Table \ref{tab:limits}, and corresponding to the four flux values shown in Figure \ref{fig:IMBH_SEDs} by horizontal bars) in the plane of $M_{\rm BH}-\dot{m}$.
-In addition, we also plot contours corresponding to radio ($\approx 9$ $\mu$Jy at 5 GHz; \citealt{tremou_maveric_2018}) and X-ray (0.07 nJy at 1 keV; \citealt{haggard_deep_2013}) spectral flux limits computed with the same radiative model.
+Figure \ref{fig:m_mdot} shows contours of constant spectral flux (labeled ``JWST'') at the central frequency of F770W (shown in Table \ref{tab:limits}, and corresponding to the four flux values shown in Figure \ref{fig:IMBH_SEDs} by horizontal bars) in the plane of $M_{\rm BH}-\dot{m}_0$.
+In addition, we also plot contours corresponding to radio ($\approx 3.3$ $\mu$Jy at 5.5 GHz \citep{mahida_no_2025}) and X-ray (0.07 nJy at 1 keV; \citealt{haggard_deep_2013}) spectral flux limits computed with the same radiative model.
 In order to show what range of $\dot{m}_0$ corresponds to plausible conditions in $\omega$ Cen, we also plot contours (shown in different colors) corresponding to several fixed values of $n$ for $T=10,000$ K and $p=0.3$.

-From this plot, one can see that the existing radio data are more restrictive than the JWST data for $M_{\rm BH}\gtrsim15,000M_{\odot}$.
-On the other hand, for lower masses, neither JWST nor radio observation are restrictive for $\dot{m}_0\lesssim2\times 10^{-8}$, for the chosen $T$ and $p$ values.
+From Figure \ref{fig:m_mdot}, one can see that the ATCA radio flux limit is more restrictive than the JWST data for $M_{\rm BH}\gtrsim6,000M_{\odot}$.
+For lower masses, neither JWST nor radio observation are restrictive for $\dot{m}_0\lesssim2\times 10^{-8}$, for the chosen $T$ and $p$ values.

 We note that, based on P+21, neither radio nor JWST observations rule out higher IMBH masses if the accretion rate is significantly below the $\dot{m}_0$ range shown in Figure \ref{fig:m_mdot}.
 However, for the chosen $T=10,000$ K and $p=0.3$, such low $\dot{m}_0$ values require an unrealistically low gas number density ($<0.001$ cm$^{-3}$).
 This discrepancy is alleviated if larger values of $p$ and/or higher gas temperatures are used.
 For the $M_{\rm BH}$ and $\dot{m}$ ranges considered here, the X-ray upper limit is much less constraining than the JWST and radio limits.